msadikyildiz/snp_melt/README.md

 ## Performance Considerations

-- The program uses multi-threading to significantly speed up processing.
 - Memory usage is optimized by processing the BAM file in chunks.
 - The `-m` option allows for fine-tuning memory allocation based on expected SNP frequency.